-- A. To ensure service providers have the tools, knowledge and resources including evidence based practices as appropriate to provide them with the opportunity to perform their jobs so they can provide caring assistance to children in the Texas foster care system under OCOK. - B. OCOK will ensure that all training opportunities within the system of care lead towards accomplishing our mission and meeting outcomes.
-Training opportunities for staff will be available through multiple resources: - 1.
+- C. OCOK will ensure that all training opportunities within the system of care lead towards accomplishing our mission and meeting outcomes.
+Training opportunities for personnel and Providers will be available through multiple resources: - 1.
 Training provided by subject matter experts within the Network and other community resources. - 2.
-OCOK will work with DFPS to provide training on Cultural Diversity, Disproportionality and Knowing Who You Are trainings. - C. Additional required training includes: - 1.
-Orientation training which includes an overview of the relevant and applicable DFPS and federal rules and the OCOK system of care; - Pre Service for OCOK Staff and Network Providers will include at minimum: Provider's Philosophy Mandated Reporting of Abuse and Neglect Confidentiality and HIPAA Disaster and Emergency Response Plan - Cultural Competency

-Emergency Behavior Intervention Psychotropic Medication Management Adult/Infant CPR and First Aid Medical Consenter Training Trauma-Informed Care

-- 3. These items are also included in an annual training requirement in addition to - transportation safety, professional ethics, civil rights compliance and infection control: Protocols for Foster Care Redesign/Community Based Care Job specific requirements, protocols for each job function Continuing education requirements for each job function Implementation guidelines and expectations for OCOK staff At all times OCOK and Network Providers will follow any DFPS dispositions in reference to additional training and those outlined in the OCOK Provider Manual b.network operations and functioning;
+OCOK will work with DFPS to provide training on Cultural Diversity, Disproportionality and Knowing Who You Are trainings. - D. Additional required training includes: - 1.
+Orientation training, within the first three months of hire, which includes an overview of the relevant and applicable DFPS and federal rules, and OCOK system of care; - 2.
+Pre-service training for OCOK personnel and Network Providers will include at minimum: Agency's mission and philosophy - Agency's mission and philosophy Personnel Manual Policies and Procedures Organizational Chart Mandated Reporting of Suspected Abuse and Neglect Client Rights Confidentiality and HIPAA Disaster and Emergency Response Preparedness Plan Cultural Competency/Diversity Emergency Behavior Intervention Psychotropic Medication Management Adult/Infant CPR and First Aid Medical Consenter Training Trauma-Informed Care - 3.
+These items are also included in an annual training requirement in addition to transportation - safety, professional ethics, civil rights compliance and infection control: Protocols for Foster Care Redesign/Community-Based Care Job specific requirements, protocols for each job function Continuing education requirements for each job function Implementation guidelines and expectations for OCOK personnel At all times OCOK and Network Providers will follow any DFPS dispositions in reference to additional training and those outlined in the OCOK Provider Manual